stuartcrobinson/slupe/use-listener/instruct.md

 Critical constraints:
 - Paths: always absolute
 - Whitespace: preserved exactly in heredocs
-- when needing output from an action, like from file_read, you must terminate your LLM response and wait for the user to respond with the output
+- when needing output from an action, like from read_file, you must terminate your LLM response and wait for the user to respond with the output
 - `exec` is not supported.  to initiate bash commands, place them in a separate fenced code block and just ask the user to run them

 ## NESL examples